guardian/jr-api-gateway-workshop/TutorialWeek1.md

 Don't forget to replace `<name of your project>`.
 Here we have defined 2 resources: An execution roll that is given permission to invoke the Lambda, and the Lambda itself.
-You will see that under 'Code', we have told the template where to find our code, in the bucket defined in the DeployBucket parameter at the top of the template (we use Ref to refer to a single parameter), in this case gu-jr-microservice-workshop-dist, and the key (which is basically the path to the file and the filename).which in our case will be playground/PROD/<name of your project>/<name of your project>.zip.
+You will see that under 'Code', we have told the template where to find our code, in the bucket defined in the DeployBucket parameter at the top of the template (we use Ref to refer to a single parameter), in this case gu-<name of your project>-dist, and the key (which is basically the path to the file and the filename).which in our case will be playground/PROD/<name of your project>/<name of your project>.zip.
 !Sub is used mcuh like string interpolation to inject the parameters section defined at the top in one go into strings.